The Architecture of Compliance: Understanding cUPC, NSF, and WaterSense in Commercial Faucet Design

 Beyond flow performance, NSF/ANSI 61 and 372 address the more critical concern of water quality.

-NSF/ANSI 372, aligned with U.S. Safe Drinking Water Act requirements, defines acceptable thresholds for lead content in fixtures and fittings.
+• NSF/ANSI 372 defines acceptable thresholds for lead content in fixtures and fittings.

-For architects designing public facilities — particularly schools, hospitals, or airports — these certifications are not optional niceties but mandated safeguards.
-Specifying fixtures that carry both ensures potable water safety from source to spout, meeting both national standards and California’s strict low-lead mandates (CA AB1953).
+For architects designing public facilities — particularly schools, hospitals, or airports — these certifications function as mandated safeguards.
+Specifying fixtures that carry both helps protect potable water quality from source to spout and aligns with strict low-lead requirements.

 WaterSense: Designing for Conservation and Efficiency